 Having made his debut over a decade ago on Pakistan's domestic circuit, Rizwan has been an ever-present participant in the Quaid-e-Azam trophy, plying his trade with the hugely successful SNGPL side, helping his side to three titles in the last four years.
 For that, the reward of a solitary Test cap in 2016 feels somewhat inadequate.

-He currently plays for the Karachi Kings in the Pakistan Super League, and having firmly cemented himself as Pakistan's back-up wicketkeeper.
+He currently plays for the Karachi Kings in the Pakistan Super League, and has firmly cemented himself as Pakistan's back-up wicketkeeper.
 At 27, with his best years arguably ahead of him, the dominant narrative of Rizwan's career is probably still to be written.